google/skia/site/docs/dev/design/text_shaper.md

 ## Sequence of calls

-For maximum re-use and efficiency, the process of going from rich-text description to final shaped and formated results is broken into stages.
+For maximum re-use and efficiency, the process of going from rich-text description to final shaped and formatted results is broken into stages.
 Each 'stage' carries out specific processing, and in-turn becomes a factory to return an instances of the next stage.

 `TextBuilder`, `ShapedText` and `FormattedText` objects are used in sequence: